 C Major Chord: first inversion

-While keeping the notes that belong to the C chord, it is also possible to have the lowest note as note E, which would push the initial root note C as the most upper note.
+While keeping the notes that belong to the C chord, it’s also possible to have the lowest note as E, which would push the initial root note C as the most upper note.

-This is also considered C Major chord, in first inversion.
+This is also considered a C Major chord, in first inversion.